Information on Console vs. ITB mixing

 Studio Console Mixing:

-This method of mixing has the artist and engineer mix the record together on a console, typically analog with some form of automation.
-A 24 track rock song will take me about one day to mix depending on the complexity.
-This is how I mixed for twenty plus years and how most records were mixed throughout the 70’s into 2000’s.
+This method of mixing has the artist and engineer mix the record on a console, typically analog with some form of automation.
+A 24-track rock song will take me about one day to mix, depending on the complexity.
+This is how I mixed for twenty-plus years and how most records were mixed throughout the ’70s into the 2000s.
 The advantage is that the mixing becomes a performance of sorts, with many decisions being made on the fly.
 It can produce exciting results or mixes you wish you could re-do.
-My studio console mixing fee is between $250 to $500 per day plus travel if necessary.
+My studio console mixing fee is between $250 to $750.00 per day plus travel if necessary.
 This does not include the studio time or materials.

-This has become the most popular method of mixing for a number of reasons.
-The most obvious reason is the ability to recall a mix at anytime in seconds, make a small change and then move to another song.
+This has become the most popular method of mixing for several reasons.
+The most obvious reason is the ability to recall a mix at any time in seconds, make a small change, and then move to another song.
 The other important factor is it doesn’t require a huge console or expensive studio to work in.
 The processing power now available for audio production has exceeded everyone’s wildest dreams of sound quality and ﬂexibility.
-The old arguments about digital vs analog have been laid to rest.
-For people who still want “analog sound” there are many ways to deliver it without the use of a 24 track analog tape recorder.
+The old arguments about digital vs. analog have been laid to rest.
+For people who still want “analog sound,” there are many ways to deliver it without using a 24-track analog tape recorder.
 Probably the most overlooked part is the recording itself.
 Choosing the right mic, preamp, and tube limiter can impart enough analog “vibe” to any recording, leaving the digital domain for storage, editing, and mixing.
 One can also layback his/her stereo mixes to analog tape if s/he still wants more vibe.
 Some of the plug-in software now available models classic analog equipment and has come so far in development that people like myself can’t tell the difference between that and the “real thing.”
-In my case, I go a step further and mix through a 16 channel Inward Connections Mix690 summing mixer straight to 1/2” analog tape.
-This produces the same sonic result as mixing through a classic recording console, maybe even better.

-After I receive your files I will do a mix to the point that I’m happy with it and post it on my server for you to download and comment on.
-I will make any changes you request and repost the mix.
-I can work on more that one mix at a time if necessary and everything is recallable.
+After receiving your files, I will do a mix to the point that I’m happy with it and post it on my server for you to download and comment on.
+I will make any changes you request and re-post the mix.
+I can work on more than one mix at a time if necessary, and everything is recallable.

-My fee for mixing is based on a number of factors:
+My mixing fee is based on several factors:

 - How many tracks each song has;